nomath4u/radiusnetworks.github.io/museum_guide/instructions.md

 ###Step 2.
 Get your iBeacons

 However many items you have on your tour, you'll need to order at least the same number of [iBeacons](http://www.radiusnetworks.com/buy-beacons.html) (and more if you want spares.)
 Each one must be assigned a different three part identifier.
-Write down which target is associated with which iBeacon three part identifier.
+Write down which item is associated with which iBeacon three part identifier.

 ###Step 3.
 Create images for each item